ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 ## A Note on Image Formats

-While implementing this tool, I ran into a fun a little bug.
+There's a fun file format related bug worth discussing.
 It turns out some image formats are lossy.
-What this means is that when you format your image data using one of these lossy formats, some pixel data is lost/altered.
-This is bad news for our naive image steganography tool.
-Just take a look at what happens to the poor guinea pig after being merged into a JPEG:
+What this means is that when you format your image data using one of these lossy formats, you lose or alter pixel data.
+This is bad news for this naive image steganography tool.
+Just take a look at what happens to the poor guinea pig after a merge to JPEG:

 ![Mangled Guinea Pig](/posts/digital-image-steganography/mangled.jpg#center)

-The steganography tool presented here is meant to support just two image
-formats: JPEG and PNG. **JPEG is a lossy format.
-PNG is a lossless format.** I took the easy route and required that the output of a merge command always be a PNG which in turn means the input to an unmerge command is always a PNG.
+The steganography tool presented here supports just two image formats: JPEG and PNG. **JPEG is a lossy format.
+PNG is a lossless format.** The easy solution is to require that the output of a merge command always be a PNG.
+This implies the input to an unmerge command is always a PNG.
 The output of an unmerge command can be either format.

 ## Conclusion

-The least significant bit substitution method proved simple to implement and did not disappoint in its effectiveness in secretly embedding one image within another.
-There were lessons to be learned in how digital images are represented, differences in image formats, and struggles undocumented here using C++ image libraries.
-If you find yourself getting serious about steganography but aren't too keen on reinventing the wheel, I recommend checking out a free and open source tool such as steghide[^4].
+The least significant bit substitution method proved simple to implement and doesn't disappoint in its effectiveness in secretly embedding one image within another.
+Interested in a more serious steganography tool?
+Highly recommend checking out a free and open source tool such as steghide[^4].

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [steganography][8].
+The complete project source with build instructions, usage, etc. is available on GitHub under [steganography][8].

 [1]: https://www.youtube.com/@Computerphile
 [2]: https://www.youtube.com/watch?v=TWEXCYQKyDc